fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 [Japanese](./README.md)

-# The number of persons count
+# Counting the number of persons

 This is the instructions to analyze video captured by a camera with TensorFlow Lite, and when detecting entering an area and leaving an area, send the data to an MQTT Broker.